-Reality Check: Are 15,000 transgender people serving in the US military? - BBC News
+How many transgender people are in US military?

-Reality Check: Are 15,000 transgender people serving in the US military?
+Transgender ban: How many are serving in US military?

-The claim: It has been widely shared on social media and elsewhere that there are 15,000 transgender people serving in the US military.

-Reality Check verdict: There is no official data to rely on, but the most recent research available estimates there are no more than 10,790 transgender individuals on active duty or in reserve forces.
+A new Pentagon policy that effectively bans transgender people from joining the US military and serving in their preferred gender has come into effect.

+There's no precise figure for the total number with estimates ranging from 2,150 to 15,000.

-When President Trump made a surprise announcement in July about his plans to ban transgender people from serving in the US military "in any capacity", claims that this affected 15,000 current service personnel quickly gained traction.
+When President Trump made the announcement in July 2017, that transgender people would be banned from serving in the US military "in any capacity" a figure of 15,000 serving in the military quickly gained traction on social media, with high-profile celebrities such as Caitlyn Jenner and Barbara Streisand quoting this number.

-It was quoted by celebrity activist Caitlyn Jenner, among many others, who tweeted that there were "15,000 patriotic transgender Americans in the US military fighting for all of us".

-Actress and singer Barbra Streisand also tweeted the figure, arguing the ban "puts a target on 15,000 active military members".

-The figure of 15,000 appears to come from a 2014 study from UCLA Law School's Williams Institute on Sexual Orientation and Gender Identity Law and Public Policy.
+The figure appears to come from a 2014 study from UCLA Law School's Williams Institute on Sexual Orientation and Gender Identity Law and Public Policy.

 It estimated that 15,500 transgender individuals were on active duty or serving in the guard or reserve forces.